Welcome to the Launch Day Celebration

 What’s your traditional dinner for Christmas?
 In Iceland, their big meal is shared on Christmas Eve, and gifts are exchanged afterward.
 Families will then attend Midnight Mass (the country is officially Lutheran) to welcome the arrival of our Savior.
 But that meal?
 Not turkey or ham!
 Those aren’t readily available in Iceland either.
 No, their traditional meal is skate.
 Various kinds of fish and lamb are their main meats.

 They still love cookies though!
-Sugar and flour were both rationed during the war, of course, but families would save up their stores to make a few special things, including cookies and leaf bread–a thin-rolled dough cut in decorate designs and then deep-fried in fat (usually sheep fat at this period).
+Sugar and flour were both rationed during the war, of course, but families would save up their stores to make a few special things, including cookies and leaf bread–a thin-rolled dough cut in decorative designs and then deep-fried in fat (usually sheep fat at this period).

 And of course…The Christmas Book Flood!